andrey-zherikov/argparse/README.md

 assert(CLI!T.parseArgs!((T t) { assert(false); })(["-a","a","-b","b"]) != 0);
 ```

-**Note that parenthesis are required in this UDA to work correctly.**
+**Note that parentheses are required in this UDA to work correctly.**

 Set of mutually exclusive arguments can be marked as required in order to require exactly one of the arguments: